What Are Market Bubbles? [And How to Identify Them]

 While some individual investors may be irrational, it is also possible for asset bubbles to form even when most investors are behaving rationally.

-For example, if cash and bonds yield close to nothing and perhaps negatively in real (inflation-adjusted) terms, this can make entirely large asset classes unattractive.
+If cash and bonds yield close to nothing and perhaps negatively in real (inflation-adjusted) terms, this can make entire large asset classes unattractive.

 This then drives people into stocks, real estate, private equity, cryptocurrency, NFTs, SPACs, algorithmic stablecoins, and other forms of speculation.